-Future of Aviation: Mastering Global Mission Planning in an Era of Disruption
+Future of the Aviation Industry: Mastering Global Mission Planning in an Era of Disruption

 How should business aviation operations departments navigate flight planning challenges in these times of geopolitical uncertainty and rapid technological changes?